 University of Kentucky offers an orientation program before the start of fall classes to prepare new students for college life.

 |AP Credit Accepted||√|

 Reminder: University of Kentucky may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 University of Kentucky has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

-Student struggling to choose just one area of study may consider a double major.
-Declaring a double major may require more work but it can provide an interesting mix of experience that helps students stand out when job searching or applying to grad school.
+NOTE: Declaring a double major may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when looking for a job or applying to a graduate program.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ University of Kentucky has distance learning options for students who are interested in taking classes online.

 ✅ University of Kentucky offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.